D.C. United: 2021–present

-Losada's firing sparked anger from the fanbase, who felt the firing was too premature, and felt it showed a lack of ambition on the club's part.
+Losada's firing sparked anger from some of D.C.
+United's fans, who felt the dismissal was too premature.
 Following Losada's sacking, long-time assistant coach Chad Ashton took over on interim duties until July 2022, when the club hired former player and former English international player Wayne Rooney to coach the club.
 The 2022 season ended in United finishing at the bottom of the MLS overall table, resulting in General Manager, Lucy Rushton, being relieved of her duties.
+During the 2023 season, United's record improved, finishing with 40 points on the season, up from 27 the previous season.
+However, the improvement was not enough to qualify for the 2023 MLS Cup Playoffs, resulting in Rooney's dismissal.